amadeusprotocol/rs_node/client/README.md

-# Amadeus use cases
+# Amadeus Client Library

-This crate shows different use cases for the Amadeus core library.
-It is called client because it is technically as client of ama_core library.
+This crate contains client binaries for interacting with the Amadeus blockchain.

 ## CLI

-The CLI is a client that can deploy a contract or send transactions.
-The initial version was abusing the property of the legacy MessageV2 to gossip transactions directly to nodes, but after v1.1.7 all nodes are using symmetric encryption and require a handshake and ANR, i.e. the public IP.
+The CLI is a client that can deploy contracts and send transactions via HTTP.

-Because of this, the only way to send transaction is through the HTTP API that every node exposes.
-The CLI will undergo changes to support this.
+After v1.1.7, all nodes use symmetric encryption and require a handshake and ANR (public IP), so transactions must be sent through the HTTP API that every node exposes.

+The CLI supports transaction building and sending with the `--url` parameter.

 ## Node